ujihisa/neoclojure.vim/README.md

     * It just spawns Clojure process and communicate with stdout/stderr instead of socket.
     * When Vim dies, Clojure process also dies.
 That's what it should be.

+### FAQ

+* Q. neoclojure hangs for some reason!
+    * A. is leiningen working?
+It doesn't work when clojars.org is down.

 ## Links

 <http://twitter.com/neoclojure>